szwacz/fs-jetpack/README.md

 ## file(path, [criteria])
 asynchronous: **fileAsync(path, [criteria])**

 Ensures that file exists and meets given criteria.
 If any criterium is not met it will be after this call.
+If any parent directory in `path` doesn't exist it will be created (like `mkdir -p`).

 **arguments:**
 `path` path to file to examine.